rey/reyhan.org/_posts/2015-12-19-twttr-autodestructor.markdown

 ### About

-I wrote a handy bash script that creates an archive of all the tweets I've posted in the week since the previous backup afterwhich it deletes them from Twitter's servers.
+I wrote a handy bash script that creates an archive of all the tweets posted then deletes them from Twitter's servers.
+It's meant to be run by cron weekly.

 ### Prerequisites

 1. Install [t](https://github.com/sferik/t), an awkwardly named command-line tool for Twitter.
-2. You'll want to add something like the following to your crontab if you planning on running it on a schedule:
+2. Add something like the following to your crontab if you planning on running it on a schedule:

         SHELL=/bin/bash
         # Run `twttr_autodestructor.sh`at 11:45 every Sunday